Graphical user interfce of Harvester

-This button is used to update the device information list; the list will be filled up with the devices that are handled by the GenTL Producer that you have loaded on Harvester GUI; sometime it might be empy if there’s no device is available.
+This button is used to update the remote device information list; the list will be filled up with the remote devices that are handled by the GenTL Producer that you have loaded on Harvester GUI; sometime it might be empy if there’s no remote device is available.
 The shortcut key is Ctrl+u.
-It might be useful when you newly connect a device to your system.
+It might be useful when you newly connect a remote device to your system.

-This combo box shows a list of available GenICam compliant devices.
-You can select a device that you want to control.
+This combo box shows a list of available GenICam compliant remote devices.
+You can select a remote device that you want to control.
 The shortcut key is Ctrl+D, i.e., Ctrl+Shift+d.

-This button is used to connect a device which is being selected by the former combo box.
+This button is used to connect a remote device which is being selected by the former combo box.
 The shortcut key is Ctrl+c.
-Once you connect the device, the device is exclusively controlled.
+Once you connect the remote device, the remote device is exclusively controlled.

-This button is used to disconnect the connecting device from Harvester.
+This button is used to disconnect the connecting remote device from Harvester.
 The shortcut key is Ctrl+d.

 Starting image acquisition

 This button is used to start image acquisition.
 The shortcut key is Ctrl+j.
 The acquired images will be drawing in the following canvas pane.

 This button is used to pausing/resuming drawing images on the canvas pane while it’s keep acquiring images in the background.
 The shortcut key is Ctrl+k.
 If you want to resume drawing images, just click the button again.
 You can do the same thing with the start image acquisition button (Ctrl+j).

 Stopping image acquisition